-A committee comprising the Director, the Participant Coordinator, and an NEH Scholar from the 2014 Seminar will select the participants.
-In 2014 we had 164 applications for 16 spots.
+As in 2014 and 2016, a committee comprising Director Peter Gibbon, Coordinator Peter Wright, and NEH Summer Scholar Julian DiGloria will select the participants.
+In the 2014 Seminar there were 164 applications for 16 spots.
 This large pool reflected a vigorous outreach by Peter Gibbon and Peter Wright to many professional organizations and illustrates the Seminar's appeal to educators in multiple disciplines.
-The committee will look for the ability to do the demanding work required and at a variety of factors: years of teaching experience, teaching levels, and geographical locations.
+The committee will look for the ability to do the demanding work required as well as at a variety of other factors: years of teaching experience, teaching levels, and geographical locations.
 The committee will follow NEH procedures in making its selections.